post featured image

 • Add the pancetta to the pan and cook for 5-6 minutes, stirring occasionally, until crispy.
 Using a slotted spoon, transfer the pancetta to a bowl.
 Add the ground veal and Italian sausage to the pan and use a spoon to break up the meat, cooking until browned and most of the liquid has evaporated.
 Using a slotted spoon, transfer the meat to the same bowl with the pancetta.

-• Add the diced leek, shallot, carrot, and celery to the pan and cook for 5 minutes, stirring occasionally, until the veggies are softened and slightly browned.
+• Add the diced leek, shallot, fennel, carrot, and celery to the pan and cook for 5 minutes, stirring occasionally, until the veggies are softened and slightly browned.
 Add the garlic and cook for 1 minute more.
 Return the ground meat and pancetta to the pan and add the white wine.
 Simmer for 3-4 minutes, using a spoon to scrape up any browned bits on the bottom of the pan.

 • Add the chicken stock, cream, nutmeg, bay leaves, and the rind of the parmesan cheese and bring to a simmer.
 Lightly season with salt and pepper.
 Cover loosely with a lid to allow for some evaporation and reduce the heat to low.
 Simmer for about 2 hours, stirring occasionally.
 Season to taste with salt and pepper.